In-Ko/component-spec/doc/proposal/one-component-model.md

 The OCM defines a standard to describe which technical artefacts belong to a software installation and how to access them.
 This provides a clear interface between the production and the deployment/lifecycle management phase.

+Though the following application areas are out of scope for OCM, it provides a uniform interface for compliance checks, security scanning, code signing, transport, deployment or other lifecycle-management aspects.
+If software products are described using OCM, e.g. a scanning tool could use this to collect all technical artefacts it needs to check.
+If the technical resources of different software products are described with different formalisms, such tools must provide interfaces and implementations for all if them.

+The problem becomes even harder if a software product is build of different parts/components, each described with another formalism.
+OCM allows a uniform definition of such dependencies such that one consistent description of for a software product is available.

-The OCM does not make any assumptions about the
+The OCM does not make any assumptions about the (**Todo: Is this really the case?**)

 - kinds of technical artefacts (e.g. docker images, helm chart, binaries etc.)
 - technology how to store and access technical artefacts (e.g. as OCI artefacts in an OCI registry)

 Implementations of the OCM must define exactly those aspects.